 Phase 2 Is scheduled to be completed before the June 30, 2020 deadline, at which point 100% of our composting throughput will be on an aerated surface.

 Planned Outreach Avenues

-- Publish the community engagement plan.
-The CEP can be found on: https://grimmsfuelco.wordpress.com
+- Publish the community engagement plan: https://grimmsfuelco.wordpress.com

 - Public relations outreach as needed to The Times and Tualatin Life.
 Op-eds in the same publications when it makes sense (ongoing)